-What is D3D_COMPILER_ERROR?
+What is D3D-COMPILER-ERROR?

 Common Causes